-10.5.2 Level- or Partner-Specific Security Requirements
+9.5.2 Level- or Companion-Specific Security Requirements

-Level- or Partner-Specific Security Requirements are the Security Requirements applicable to each level or partner program are required in addition to the Common Authenticator Security Requirements.
+Level- or Companion-Specific Security Requirements are the Security Requirements applicable to each level or Companion program are required in addition to the Common Authenticator Security Requirements.

-10.5.2.1 Conditions
+9.5.2.1 Conditions

-When a new revision of the Level or Partner-Specific Security Requirements is developed, all supporting documents are required to be updated in accordance with the Level- or Partner-Specific Security Requirements.
+When a new revision of the Level or Companion-Specific Security Requirements is developed, all supporting documents are required to be updated in accordance with the Level- or Companion-Specific Security Requirements.

-10.5.3 Security Test Procedures
+9.5.3 Security Test Procedures

 The Security Test Procedures outlines the specific tests required to be administered by the Accredited Security Laboratory to verify the implementation meets the Authenticator Security Requirements.
-Security Test Procedures include tests to meet the common, level- and partner-specific Security Requirements.
+Security Test Procedures include tests to meet the common, level- and Companion-specific Security Requirements.

-10.5.3.1 Conditions
+9.5.3.1 Conditions

-Security Test Procedures can be updated independently of the Common, or Level- or Partner-Specific Security Requirements.
+Security Test Procedures can be updated independently of the Common, or Level- or Companion-Specific Security Requirements.
 If it is found that the Security Test Procedures do not satisfactorily test the Authenticator Security Requirements (e.g. due to discovered vulnerabilities or threats) new test procedures may be added without changes to any Security Requirements.

-The Security Test Procedures will always be updated if the Common, or corresponding Level- or Partner-Specific Security Requirements are updated.
+The Security Test Procedures will always be updated if the Common, or corresponding Level- or Companion-Specific Security Requirements are updated.
 As new Security Requirements are created, the Security Test Procedures will require an update to support testing of those requirements.

-The SRWG together with the Security Secretariat represent the interests of FIDO Authenticator FIDO Certification Program, including Certified Authenticators.
+The SPWG together with the Security Secretariat represent the interests of FIDO Authenticator FIDO Certification Program, including Certified Authenticators.
 The Security Test Procedures will be updated only as determined to be necessary to protect and maintain the security of these interests.

-10.5.4 Active Version(s)
+9.5.4 Active Version(s)